samthebest/dump/sams-scala-tutorial/platonic-programming.md

 def fLiar(x: Any) = ...
 ```

 and a higher level function `g` calls `f`.
 Suppose `fLiar` does something very similar to `f` but disagrees for just a few inputs.
-This means to trangulate `g` we now need to find test cases that exclude `fLiar`, which could be very hard.
+This means to triangulate `g` we now need to find test cases that exclude `fLiar`, which could be very hard.

 ### Other Links